Is Hiking in New Zealand Safe?

 - Clothing – waterproof and windproof jacket, clothing made from wool, polypropylene or polar fleece.
 Avoid cotton.

-During the hike
+Safety Tips During the Hike

 You may feel insanely organised with all the planning you have done for a hike, but there are just a few things to keep reminding yourself while on the hike: